Mesothelioma VA Benefits

 Mesothelioma VA Benefits for Spouses and Dependent Children

-The spouse and children of a veteran who passed away from mesothelioma can also pursue VA benefits.
+The surviving spouse and children of a veteran who passed away from mesothelioma can also pursue VA benefits.
+Learn about available benefits below.

 • VA DIC Amounts